handsontable/handsontable/customEditor.md

         previousOption.prop('selected', true);  // mark it as selected }

-      event.stopImmediatePropagation();         // prevent EditManager from processing this event event.preventDefault();                   // prevent browser from scrolling the page up break;
+      event.stopImmediatePropagation();         // prevent EditorManager from processing this event event.preventDefault();                   // prevent browser from scrolling the page up break;